 Our multidisciplinary program combines the efforts of plastic surgeons, neurosurgeons, ophthalmologists, dentists and orthodontists, genetic counselors, speech pathologists, psychologists and social workers to evaluate, diagnose and comprehensively treat your child’s unique physical and emotional needs, keeping the needs of the family in mind as well.
 This allows us to meet all your child’s needs related to his or her condition, including feeding, growth, hearing, breathing, vision and dental.

-Research to improve care for craniofacial anomalies
+Research to improve care for craniofacial abnormalities

 While pediatric plastic surgery has made huge strides in developing treatments and procedures to successfully correct a number of these conditions, there is still an urgent need to identify strategies to repair many of the most debilitating defects.

-Every day, our researchers strive to find new procedures and discover new information to improve outcomes for kids with craniofacial anomalies.
+Every day, our researchers strive to find new procedures and discover new information to improve outcomes for kids with craniofacial abnormalities.
 We are currently leading a number of studies to advance the treatment of craniofacial deformities, including:

 - Creating new bones – developing revolutionary strategies to stimulate growth in the child’s own bones, eliminating the need for bone grafts (using bone from other parts of the body resources that can be depleted with multiple surgeries)